 Suddenly everything had a depth to it that I didn’t realize had been missing.
 There was a tiny little bit of the Mickey Mouse-ness, especially in female voices, but if I’ve learned anything in this last year and a half it’s that you have to give the brain time to adjust to anything that sounds new and different.
 I learned that with each and every change in my hearing starting on that first day 17 years ago, but it never really truly stuck with me until I started the CI process.
 I trusted that the Mickey Mouse would go away and after a few days everything would sound as close to perfect as I can imagine.

 I was right.
 So much so that later that evening, I was comfortable enough with it to try singing.
 It’s not like I haven’t been singing.
-I’ve done it alone though, or on a Marco Polo video to a very select subset of my imaginary internet friends.
-I even did karaoke when we went on our cruise last summer.
+I’ve done it alone though, or on a video to a very select subset of my imaginary internet friends.
+I even did karaoke on a cruise last summer.
 But it never felt like it was right.
 I was still questioning my pitch accuracy (I have an app on my phone that shows me visually how badly off I am, so I had good reason to be questioning).
 Monday night, it clicked and finally started feeling right again – with electrode #16, I had an absolute full frequency range and I was going to make the best of it.
-So I did.
-And made a video of it and shared it on Facebook.
+So I did and made a video of it and shared it on Facebook.
 And it’s been watched something like 450 times and every comment on it is amazing.
 Is it perfect?
 No. But it’s *right*.
 Thanks to my mapping artist Amanda, my own art is starting to come back.

 P.S.
 My new band name is “Electrode #16”, so nobody steal that.